 Should you buy the Skullcandy Indy True Wireless?

-They sound surprisingly good, and the connection between both earbuds an56 d your phone stays strong throughout use.
+They sound surprisingly good, and the connection between both earbuds and your phone stays strong throughout use.
 Plus, the IP55 build gives them that sweatproof stamp of approval that so many other true wireless earbuds lack.
 They’re also only slightly less portable than the AirPods and fit way better thanks to the ear tips, not to mention that at $79 they’re very aggressively priced compared to other options out there.
 But battery life is just average, and needing to charge via micro-USB doesn’t feel like the future.

 Build quality is also not inspiring despite the aforementioned IP55 rating, and the Skullcandy branding on everything takes away from otherwise could be a clean, minimal design.
 Plus, repairing to another device is a mess.
 Overall, the Skullcandy Indy is just a good pair of true wireless earbuds that I think anyone would be happy with, but they’re not the amazing pair of ‘buds that everyone should definitely have.
 They’re a great alternative to Airpods, even if they’re not a direct competitor.